wilson-freitas/Python-Principles/README.md

 # Python Principles Challenges
 [Python Principles](https://pythonprinciples.com/) is an online learning platform designed to help you learn programming in Python.
-This repository contains my solutions to the challenges presented on the site.
+This repository contains my solutions to the challenges presented on the site with the direct link to it.

 ## Solutions
 [Challenge #1:](https://pythonprinciples.com/challenges/Capital-indexes) Capital Indexes - [My solution](./Capital%20Indexes/capital_indexes.py)